Small Businesses & Non-profits

 Struggling to get started?
 The following questions might help point you in the right direction.
 Do you need:

 - A quick infusion of a smaller amount of cash to cover you right now?
 You might want to look into an Emergency Economic Injury Loan or Grant.
 SBA has resumed processing EIDL applications that were submitted before the portal stopped accepting new applications on April 15 and will be processing these applications on a first-come, first-served basis.
-SBA will begin accepting new Economic Injury Disaster Loan (EIDL) and EIDL Advance applications on a limited basis only to provide relief to U.S. agricultural businesses.
+SBA will begin accepting new Economic Injury Disaster Loan (EIDL) and EIDL Advance applications on June 15, 2020.

 - To ease your fears about keeping up with payments on your current or potential SBA loan?
 The Small Business Debt Relief Program could help.